 Rules cannot be written to cover everything we do on the job.
 Therefore, we are empowered to make decisions and take action necessary to prevent personal injuries.

 Where no specific rule applies, we must rely on good judgement, following the safest course available.
-We may have to contact a co-worker, Supervisor or manual for guidance.
+We may have to contact a co-worker, supervisor or manual for guidance.
 No action should be taken until we are fully aware of the hazards involved and have a plan to prevent injury.

 Job Briefing Procedure

-Prior to performing any task requiring the coordination of two (2) or more employees, those employees involved must hold a “job briefing” to insure all have a clear understanding of the task to be performed and their individual responsibility and must discuss the following:
+Prior to performing any task requiring the coordination of two (2) or more employees, those employees involved must hold a job briefing to insure all have a clear understanding of the task to be performed and their individual responsibility and must discuss the following:

-Discuss the sequence of basic job steps.
+The sequence of basic job steps.

-Discuss the potential hazards related to the job.
+The potential hazards related to the job.

 Check equipment and tools before using, even if they are thought to be in good condition.

-What protective equipment is required on this job?
+Determine what protective equipment is required on this job.

-Do you understand the instructions?
-Is it clear how the job is to be performed?
+Establish whether everyone understands the instructions and whether it is clear to them how the job is to be performed.

 Follow up with fellow employees to ensure compliance with safe work practices.